Kevin Ranaghan

+Biography

 Early life

 Kevin Ranaghan was born in New York City in 1940 to parents of Irish Catholic descent.

-College

 While completing his doctoral degree in liturgical studies in the theology department at the University of Notre Dame, Kevin met his future wife, Dorothy.
 They were married in 1966.

 Religious conversion

 Ranaghan heard about a new work of the Holy Spirit in the lives of some friends at Duquesne University.
 After an initial period of skepticism, their prayer and study led him and his new wife to be baptized in the Holy Spirit on March 5, 1967.

-Catholic Charismatic renewal
+Catholic Charismatic Renewal

-In 1969, the Ranaghans published Catholic Pentecostals, the first book detailing the history of this renewal movement and articulating its theological implications.
+In 1969, the Ranaghans published Catholic Pentecostals, the first book detailing the history of the Catholic Charismatic Renewal and articulating its theological implications.
 They linked baptism in the Spirit to a renewal of the sacraments of initiation.
 The book was translated into several languages, and Kevin Ranaghan traveled extensively, both in and out of the United States, to spread the news about this Pentecostal outpouring in the church.

 His travels brought him into contact not only with Catholic groups throughout the world, but also with groups of Protestants from Pentecostal, mainline, and evangelical streams of Christianity.
 Ranaghan served as a bridge between Catholics and those from other denominations who, for the first time in history, were experiencing a simultaneous and similar renewal in the Spirit.